English 箭头

 1

-ran for my life
+run for one's life

 2